- 25-minute, $35 taxi from the beach in South Beach

 Pets under 25 pounds can run buck wild, and there's no extra fee to bring them along.

-Pets under 25 pounds are welcome (not 45 pounds, as the Web site says), but there are no extra fees or deposits required, unlike at many other Westin properties.
+Pets under 25 pounds are welcome (not 45 pounds, as the Web site says), but there are no extra fees or deposits required.
 Canines will be pampered with a dog bed, food and water bowls, and a "dog-in-room" sign (should you request it).

 Immaculate inside and out.